The Humble Royal

 Click to view historical photo album of Lakum~Rathod Brothers with Gandhiji

 The guidance provided by The Great Gandhiji from the Sabarmati Ashram reflects a heritage dedicated to the common good.
-Arjundata, Ramjidata and others are relatives who worked alongside the father of the nation.
-This tradition of service is admired today by Modiji, marking the most recent chapter in a lineage of quiet contribution that stretches not merely a century but across the full arc of civilisation, from the Indus Valley to the present day.
+The Lakum Rathod brothers Dahyabhai, Amarabhai, and Mepabhai, along with Arjundada, Ramjidada, and their relatives, worked shoulder to shoulder with the Father of the Nation.
+This tradition of absolute dedication is admired today by Modiji, marking the continuous multi-generational commitment to national service.

 The Ancient Indus Valley Civilisation (IVC) Foundations